Fewer Hallucinations, More Verification: A Three-Stage LLM-Based Framework for ASR Error Correction

 \subsection{Error Pre-Detection}

-Regarding the hallucination issues demonstrated in Table \ref{Large Language Models Correction Hallucinations}, general LLMs typically generate more errors through hallucinations than they correct.
-This necessitates establishing "error prevention priority" as the fundamental principle for correction tasks.
-To prevent LLMs from modifying correct text into incorrect text, we first instruct the LLM to detect errors in the input sentence.
-If no errors are found, it directly outputs the sentence; otherwise, it proceeds to the correction stage, referred to as Stage~1 in Algorithm~\ref{algorithm-correct}.
+As shown in Table~\ref{Large Language Models Correction Hallucinations}, general LLMs often generate hallucinations, producing more errors than corrections.
+This highlights the necessity of adopting an \emph{error prevention first} strategy for correction tasks.
+To prevent LLMs from altering correct content, we first instruct the model to detect errors in the input sentence.
+If no errors are detected, the sentence is directly retained; otherwise, the model proceeds to the correction stage, referred to as Stage~1 in Algorithm~\ref{algorithm-correct}.